Baháʼí Faith in Italy: Public meetings

 In 1963 Baháʼí Mrs. Meherangiz Munsiff of England, formerly of India, toured six cities with Indian art and slides of temples and holy places.
 In 1965 the International Club of the University of Padua invited the Baháʼís to give a talk on the religion.
-Human Rights Day observances with Baháʼís were also scheduled in many Italian cities - Bologna, Mantua, Padua, Milan, Genova, Turin and Florence.
+Human Rights Day observances with Baháʼís were also scheduled in many Italian cities - Bologna, Mantua, Padua, Milan, Genoa, Turin and Florence.
 In December 1966 the Baháʼís of Milan held two public conferences with members of various cultural clubs, the Press Club and others.
 Professor Bausani gave a presentation at the Cultural and Artistic Club of the University of Padua on religions that originated in Persia - the Baháʼí Faith in particular.
 In 1968 public meetings were held in Perugia, Milan, Anacapri, and in Palermo at Fiera del Mediterraneo.
 A public meeting for about 250 people was held at the town theater in Rimini in November 1968 with a piano recital and talk by Prof. Bausani.
 In May 1969 Prof. Bausani gave a talk at a public meeting in Lipari at which some 60 people attended - the subject was on "the atomic age and the crisis in today's society" and mentioned the religion.
-The series of events drew a week of attention in Mantova in November 1969.
+The series of events drew a week of attention in Mantua in November 1969.
 The aim was to reach the greater part of the population of the city and have the Faith known, at least in name.
 Copies of The Proclamation of Baháʼu'lláh were presented to leading local dignitaries and a number of events were held: public conferences, round-table discussions, a concert, and slide shows.
 World Religion Day was observed by the Baháʼís in Rome with an interfaith public round table discussion at the Accademia Tiberina on the theme of "Religion as an instrument of peace and unity".
 In May 1971 a public event was held on Ischia island with youth performers.
 The Baháʼís of Rimini held a conference in October 1975 in observance of International Women's Year.
 The city of Milan invited the Baháʼís for a public presentation so the Baháʼís organized a series of six lectures on various Baháʼí teachings.